ARCA-Arweave/grant-proposals/arca-website-and-brand-proposal.md

 1. Health check of perma.online<br>
 On the website landing there'll be a small colored circle for ARCA GATEWAY reflecting the node status.
 Clicking on this will bring the user to the Gateway page for a deeper drill down on metrics & project history.<br>

+2. DPOST (Delegated Posting, allows a user to 'delegate' posting of a transaction to arweave to a third party while still being able to prove ownership of the transaction.) <br>
-2. DPOST - Permasnap has laid some good foundations for this - some small modifications will need to be made to the code for it to work with other Arweave Apps.
+Permasnap development has laid some good foundations for this - some modifications will need to be made to the code for it to work with other Arweave Apps.
 These modifications are included in the budget (Benji) <br>
 Modifications needed are : generalisation of code to accomodate any arweave app, currently it's got permasnap-specific references which will need to be changed.

 3. Forms